amin3536/Anar/readme.md

 [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci]

-Anar is artisan command to create fast repository for your amazing app .
-Take a look at [contributing.md](contributing.md) to see a to do list.
+Anar is artisan command to create  repository for your amazing laravel app easy peasy .
+Take look at [contributing.md](contributing.md) to see a to do list.

+if you don't know about Repository pattern read [this link](https://medium.com/employbl/use-the-repository-design-pattern-in-a-laravel-application-13f0b46a3dce)

 ## Installation